-Note: While Gladue reports are intended to address the over-incarceration of the Indigenous population, some evidence suggests that this strategy has not been particularly effective and Gladue reports are not universally accessible across Canada.
-For a discussion about some concerns with the application of Gladue, see Department of Justice Canada, Spotlight on Gladue: Challenges, Experiences, and Possibilities in Canada's Criminal Justice System, September 2017.

-33. Although the use of the impact of race and culture assessment was first introduced in "X," Canadian courts had already acknowledged the importance of taking into account systemic racism and the particular circumstances of Black offenders in several earlier cases.
+- 35. For a discussion about some concerns with the application of Gladue, see Department of Justice Canada, Spotlight on Gladue: Challenges, Experiences, and Possibilities in Canada's Criminal Justice System, September 2017. - 36.
+Although the use of the impact of race and culture assessment was first introduced in R. v.
+"X", Canadian courts had already acknowledged the importance of taking into account systemic racism and the particular circumstances of Black offenders in several earlier cases.
 See R. v.
-"X", 2014 NSPC 95 (CanLII).
+"X", 2014 NSPC 95.
+Also see R. v.
+Anderson, 2021 NSCA 62; and R. v.
+Morris, 2021 ONCA 680.

-For additional information about Impact of Race and Culture Assessments, see Maria C. Dugas, "Committing to Justice: The Case for Impact of Race and Culture Assessments in Sentencing African Canadian Offenders," Dalhousie Law Journal, Vol. 43, No. 1, 2020.
+For additional information about impact of race and culture assessments, see Maria C. Dugas, "Committing to Justice: The Case for Impact of Race and Culture Assessments in Sentencing African Canadian Offenders," Dalhousie Law Journal, Vol. 43, No. 1, 2020.